mitmedialab/SAR-opal-base/README.md

 ## Bugs and problems

-Apps made with Unity 5 cannot be deployed to Android tablets that have tegra boards (such as Samsung Galaxy tablets), because Unity 5 no longer supports these tablets.
-Thus, Opal cannot be deployed to tablets with tegra boards.
+Apps made with Unity 5 cannot be deployed to non-neon devices (i.e., Android tablets that have tegra boards, such as many of the older Samsung Galaxy tablets), because Unity 5 no longer supports these devices.
+Thus, Opal cannot be deployed to these devices.

 ## TODO

+- 'next page' appears to not work when touch disabled
 - Add filepath to SceneObjectProperties so objects can be loaded from outside build directory
 - LoadSpriteFromFile does not fail when a non-image file, such as a text file, is loaded, but should fail
 - Add guidelines for where to put images on tablet for loading images from outside build directory and test with tablet